Remarkable Women: The Memorial Health nurse who put herself on the front lines

 “It was so much worse than any video, any interview, any article, any doctor’s write-up, anything you’ve ever heard,” explained Blanton.
 “It was so much worse and it was devastating.”

-After her 8-week assignment at the hospital, Blanton says the number of COVID-19 patients decreased to less than 10.
+After her eight-week assignment at the hospital, Blanton says the number of COVID-19 patients decreased to less than 10.

 Everyone who knows Blanton — and everyone who meets her — can immediately see that her fearless attitude is trumped only by a contagious sense of humor.